Melisa-Esqueda/NYC_restaurants/README.md

 # NYC Restaurants

-Data visualization project of health inspection results of Manhattan restaurants
+Data visualization project of the health inspection results of Manhattan restaurants